 The Aviation Law Review: Denmark

 Even though Denmark is a relatively small country with approximately 5.5 million inhabitants, Danes have access to a high number of international and domestic air routes, and the Danish capital, Copenhagen, is the largest centre for air traffic in the Nordic region.
-The Danish civil air sector was liberalised in the mid-2000s, resulting in a better access to the market and a more efficient competition between air carriers.
+The Danish civil air sector was liberalised in the mid-2000s, resulting in better access to the market and more efficient competition between air carriers.
 This has led to the entrance on the market of cheaper air carriers and growing pressure on established air carriers.

 Foreign air carriers must be given access to Danish airports under the same conditions as Danish air carriers when a multilateral or bilateral agreement between Denmark and the foreign state in question so warrants.
 As Denmark is an EU Member State, Danish airports must give equal access to Danish and other EU air carriers.

-The allocation of slots in Denmark is governed by Council Regulation 95/93 on common rules for the allocation of slots at Community airports, which obligates Community airports to allocate slots based on neutral, transparent and non-discriminatory terms.
+The allocation of slots in Denmark is governed by Council Regulation 95/93 on common rules for the allocation of slots at community airports, which obligates community airports to allocate slots based on neutral, transparent and non-discriminatory terms.

 The Danish civil aviation sector employs approximately 45,000 people.

 Legal framework for liability

 All air carriage within Danish airspace is governed by the liability provisions in the Aviation Act (see the Aviation Act, Section 1).
 The Aviation Act incorporates the liability regime introduced by the Warsaw Convention of 1929 and passed on by the Montreal Convention of 1999.
 The Aviation Act is supplemented by a number of ministerial orders and provisions for civil aviation (BLs) issued by the Transport Authority, which contain detailed and technical requirements for air carriers.